msupply-foundation/msupply_docs/content/coldchain/cold_chain_notifications.md

 8. Ensure the 'Enable' toggle is set to on.
 9. Save the notification

-Notifications will now be sent to the Recipient Telegram channel.
+Cold chain notifications will now be sent to the Recipient Telegram channel.

 #### 4. Subscribe users to the Recipient Telegram channel